urbanjost/M_starpac/README.md

-      When the agreement  tolerance is  not satisfied  the  checking subroutine attempts  to determine  whether the disagreement  is due  to an  error  in the user's code or is due to the inaccuracy of the difference  quotient approxima- tion,  caused either by high curvature  in the user's model or  by significant roundoff error.
+      When the agreement  tolerance is  not satisfied  the  checking subroutine attempts  to determine  whether the disagreement  is due  to an  error  in the user's code or is due to the inaccuracy of the difference  quotient approximation,  caused either by high curvature  in the user's model or  by significant roundoff error.

       The  derivative  checking  subroutines  each  check  only  one row of the derivative matrix.
 The user should examine the row at which  the  derivatives